thotbox/foundation-shim/README.md

 #### Top Bar

-For the most part, top bar works out of the box.
-The markup struction hasn't changed significantly from F3 to F5, although default styles vary somewhat.
+Top bar also works fairly well out of the box.
+The markup structure hasn't changed significantly from F3 to F5, although default styles vary somewhat.

 ### Notes